 Both commercial and residential buildings in the Heritage Area have traditionally been built with verandahs or awnings.
 Those of commercial buildings have nearly all been located over the public footpath, with simple square profile "4x4" posts.
-Where verandahs or awnings cannot be protected from vehicles, the roof structure should be cantilevered with the posts not being required for support and certified as frangible.
 Rustic "bush poles" for supports are not acceptable.
-If posts can be adequately protected then they can be structural elements.
+If the posts are unprotected from vehicles they should be non-structural.
+If they can be adequately protected then they can be structural elements.